 The first time I heard it I had no idea what was going on...b/c from a distance all you can hear is a unison call-response chat, that you can't discern the words - but you know its a sizable crowd!

-Most buildings have small placards by the side of the main entrance, so it is difficult to see from afar where you're headed...guess it just comes over time.
+Most buildings have small placards by the side of the main entrance, so it is difficult to see from afar where you're headed...guess it just

 Here are a few shots of: 1) Institute of Nuclear Energy Technology, 2 shots of the newly constructed Nanotechnology building.